Davidjames9610/Project_update/README.md

 Output:
 - pitchshifted vocals harmonies of the midi notes pressed.

-Functionality and ok quality achieved, the plugin was tested in the DAW Fl Studio.
+Good functionality and quality achieved, the plugin was tested in the DAW Fl Studio.